dreamsxin/ext-async/README.md

 A readable stream provides access to chunks of incoming data.
 There is no method to check for EOF, a call to `read()` will return `null` when the stream is at EOF.
 The (optional) `$length` argument can be used to specify the maximum number of bytes to be returned, a stream might return fewer bytes depending on network IO or internal buffers.
 Every call to `read()` must return at least one bytes, or `null` if no more bytes can be read (EOF).
 The optional error argument of `close()` allows to pass in an error that will be set as previous error when failing a read operation.
 Calling `close()` will fail all pending read operations and prevent any further reads from the stream by throwing a `StreamClosedException`.

+Only one pending read operation is allowed on a `ReadableStream` at any time.
+Calls to `read()` must throw a `PendingReadException` if an attempt is made to read from a stream before all previous reads have completed.

 ```php
 namespace Concurrent\Stream;